An inverse optimal stopping problem for diffusion processes: Problem Formulation

 for all $t\in[0,T]$ and $x,y\in\mathbb{R}$.
-Under this assumption there exists a unique solution $(X_{s}^{t,x})_{s\ge t}$ to (\ref{eq:sde}) for every initial condition $X_{t}^{t,x}=x$.
+Under this assumption there exists a unique strong solution $(X_{s}^{t,x})_{s\ge t}$ to (\ref{eq:sde}) for every initial condition $X_{t}^{t,x}=x$ (see e.g. \citet[Theorems 2.5 and 2.9]{karatzas1991brownian}) .
 Moreover, it follows that the comparison principle holds true (see e.g. \citet[Proposition 2.18]{karatzas1991brownian}): The path of the process starting at a lower level $x\le x'$ at time $t$ is smaller than the path of the process starting in $x'$ at all later times $s>t$